EmoDev2/Notevia-Diary-Suppi/README.md

 Notevia Diary SexrPro was built with one goal: **give users a private, secure space to write**.
 No cloud, no tracking, no distractions.
 Just you and your thoughts, protected by encryption and organized with tabs.

+- No File Hacking
+- Hidded file as a system component
+- encrypted and Bytecoded to bianry data with Base64
+- More security layers  {INPUT -> (Base64 --> AES (Advanced Encryption Standard) --> Cesár Encryt --> Bytecode --> SecuredDiaryFile.saka) <- OUTPUT}

 ---

 ## 📢 Roadmap